Shadow Priest Frequently Asked Questions — Dragonflight 10.0.7

 means it is only used when nothing else more important can be cast.
 You

-Mind Flay has a base channel time of 4.5 seconds, which is reduced
+Mind Flay has a base channel time of 4.5 seconds, which Haste reduces.

-by Haste.
-The global cooldown is imposed on most spells in the game and it
+The global cooldown is imposed on most spells in the game, preventing you from

-cooldown lasts 1.5 seconds, which is reduced by Haste.
+cooldown lasts 1.5 seconds, which Haste reduces.
 As you may be able to

-tell, the duration of Mind Flay is triple that of the global cooldown, and so
+tell, the duration of Mind Flay is triple that of the global cooldown.
+So, as a

-Haste in the same way as well, so no matter your Haste, Mind Flay will always
+Haste in the same way, so no matter your Haste, Mind Flay will always

 last exactly 3 global cooldowns worth of time.